-The following discussion of risks identifies significant factors that could adversely affect the Company's business, operations, financial condition or future financial performance.
+The following discussion of risks identifies significant factors that could have a material adverse effect on the Company's business, operations, financial condition or future financial performance.
 This information should be read in conjunction with the Company's Management's Discussion and Analysis ("MD&A") and the Consolidated Financial Statements and related notes.
 The following discussion of risks is not exhaustive, but is designed to highlight the key risks in the Company's business: